valerymelou/django-active-link/README.rst

     <a href="{% url 'view-name' %}" class="{% active_link 'view-name' %}">Menu item</a>

-If you has a sub-menu or tabs and needs they be active and your parent too, you can use ``OR`` to check this:
+If you has a sub-menu or tabs and needs they be active and parent too, you can use ``||`` to check this:

 .. code-block:: html